 When you deploy Deadline to your farm, exploring the features available in the Monitor reveals that your farm is buzzing with activity.
-Users are submitting Jobs, Workers are picking up and rendering tasks, licenses are being checked out and returned, maintenance operations are running – there are certainly a lot of things you can, well, monitor.
+Users are submitting Jobs, Slaves are picking up and rendering tasks, licenses are being checked out and returned, and maintenance operations are running – there are certainly a lot of things you can, well, monitor.

-To demonstrate this feature, we will walk through creating two different layouts, tailored for the day-to-day uses of Ichabod and Crane, two people with different roles at Fictional Example Farm.
+To demonstrate this feature, we will walk through creating two different layouts tailored for the day-to-day uses of Ichabod and Crane, two people with different roles at Fictional Example Farm.

 THE BASICS - A LAYOUT FOR ICHABOD

 Ichabod is a system administrator at Fictional Example Farm.
 For the sake of simplicity, let’s suppose he uses the Monitor primarily to view the status of render nodes in the farm and issue remote commands.
 We will create a layout that allows him to do these things, leaving out what he doesn’t need.

 The default layout of the Monitor shows the Jobs, Tasks, and Slaves panels.
 It would be useful to Ichabod to also show the Slave Reports panel.
 To do this, select View -> New Panel -> Slave Reports.
 This will create a floating window for the new panel.
 To dock it, we need to first unlock the panels by clicking the Lock Panels button so that it is unhighlighted.